MicrosoftDocs/memdocs/sccm/core/servers/deploy/configure/install-and-configure-distribution-points.md

 -   Use the arrow buttons to adjust the order in which the source distribution points are contacted by the pull-distribution point when the pull-distribution point attempts to transfer content.
 Distribution points with the lowest value are contacted first.

 ### PXE
 Specify whether to enable PXE on the distribution point.
 When you enable PXE, Configuration Manager installs Windows Deployment Services on the server, if required.
-Windows Deployment Service is the service that performs the PXE boot to install operating systems.
+Windows Deployment Services is the service that performs the PXE boot to install operating systems.
 After you complete the wizard to create the distribution point, Configuration Manager installs a provider in Windows Deployment Services that uses the PXE boot functions.

 When you choose **Enable PXE support for clients**, configure the following settings:

 -   **Allow this distribution point to respond to incoming PXE requests**: Specify whether to enable Windows Deployment Services so that it responds to PXE service requests.
 Use this box to enable and disable the service without removing the PXE functionality from the distribution point.

--   **Enable unknown computer support**: Specify whether to enable support for computers that are not managed by Configuration Manager.
+-   **Enable unknown computer support**: Specify whether to enable support for computers that Configuration Manager does not manage.

 -   **Require a password when computers use PXE**: To provide additional security for your PXE deployments, specify a strong password.

--   **User device affinity**: Specify how you want the distribution point to associate users with the destination computer for PXE deployments. choose one of the following options:
+-   **User device affinity**: Specify how you want the distribution point to associate users with the destination computer for PXE deployments.
+Choose one of the following options:

     -   **Allow user device affinity with auto-approval**: Choose this setting to automatically associate users with the destination computer without waiting for approval.